-One of my favorite kimchi in warm days has to be the green onion kimchi.
-Yes, you can make kimchi with green onions (aka scallions).
+One of my favorite kimchi in spring and summer has to be this green onion kimchi (scallion kimchi).
+Yes, you can make kimchi with these spring onions.
 This delicious green onion kimchi (Pa-kimchi, 파김치) takes only 25 minutes to make from scratch.

-For some reason cabbage kimchi is not as tasty as it should be during the warm season.
+For some reason, cabbage kimchi is not as tasty as it should be during the summer.
 Mainly because the cabbage tastes better in cold weather.
 So if you crave for the robust kimchi to go with your meal, try this kimchi recipe.
 You will love it as well.

 I planted some green onion seeds in my backyard in early spring, and before I knew it, I was able to harvest the tender petite green onion which is perfect to make kimchi with.
 We call this type of green onion, “jjokpa (쪽파)” in Korean.